prabhakarsingh45111/powerbi-ecommerce-sales/README.md

 *   Identifying areas for improvement and optimizing sales strategies.

 This dashboard aims to provide a clear and concise overview of key sales metrics to facilitate data-driven decision-making.

-## Data Sources

-(This section requires information about the actual data sources.
-Based on the dashboard, we can infer some possibilities:)

-*   **Point of Sale (POS) System:** This is the primary source of transactional data, including product sales, quantities, and revenue.
-*   **Inventory Management System:** This system tracks product inventory levels and may provide data on stockouts and popular items.
-*   **Geographic Data:** Data containing information about regions and states.

 ## Data Cleaning and Preprocessing